robin-ochieng/Customer-Engagement-Dashboard/README.md

 # Leads-Shiny-Dashboard

 ## Overview
-The Leads Dashboard is an interactive web application built using R and Shiny.
-It provides a comprehensive solution for tracking and visualizing leads data.
-The dashboard allows users to upload leads data, view summary statistics, and generate various visualizations to gain insights into leads patterns.
+The Customer Engagement Dashboard is an interactive web application built using R and Shiny.
+It provides a comprehensive solution for tracking and visualizing business prospects data.
+The dashboard allows users to view summary statistics, view various visualizations, and filter by different periods—Month, Quarter, Year—to gain insights into leads patterns.

 ## Features
 - **Summary Statistics**: View key statistics such as total leads, average leads, and conversion rates.